aristanetworks/avd/ansible_collections/arista/avd/examples/media/README.md

 --8<--
 ```

-1. At the highest level, the name and scope of the playbook is set, which in this example is the entire fabric.
-For instance, `MEWDIA_FABRIC` is a group name defined in the inventory.
+1. At the highest level, the name and scope of the playbook are set, which in this example is the entire fabric.
+For instance, `MEDIA_FABRIC` is a group name defined in the inventory.
 If the playbook should only apply to a subset of devices, it can be changed here.
 2. This task uses the role `arista.avd.eos_config_deploy_eapi` to do the following:
-   1. Read the AVD inventory and use this to build the containers topology in CloudVision.
+   1. Read the AVD inventory to build the container's topology in CloudVision.
-   2. Looks for configuration previously generated by arista.avd.eos_cli_config_gen and build configlets list, one per device.
+   2. Look for configurations previously generated by arista.avd.eos_cli_config_gen and build a configlets list, one per device.
    3. Looks for additional configlets to attach to either devices or containers.
    4. Build CloudVision configuration using the `arista.cvp` Ansible collection:
       1. Build configlets on CV
-      2. Create containers topology
+      2. Create the container topology
-      3. Move devices to container
+      3. Move devices to an appropriate container
       4. Bind configlet to device
    5. Deploy Fabric configuration by running all pending tasks (optional, if execute_tasks == true)